Back to Tech Reviews

 Introduction

 TypeScript adds static typing to JavaScript, providing better tooling and catching errors early.
-Here's when it makes sense to switch.

 When to Use TypeScript

-• Large codebases with multiple developers
+Large codebases with multiple developers, complex applications, and long-term projects.

 When JavaScript is Fine